-This guest blog is from Sara Olsher, founder of Mighty & Bright, a company in the US focusing on support systems for children who are faced with traumatic situations such parents going through cancer or a divorce.
-Here, Sara talks about why she started Mighty&Bright and gives some excellent advice for helping your kids through a parent’s cancer diagnosis and treatment.
+This guest blog is from Sara Olsher, founder of Mighty & Bright, an organisation in the US focusing on support systems for children who are faced with traumatic situations such parents going through cancer or a divorce.
+Here, Sara talks about why she started Mighty & Bright and gives some advice for helping your children through a parent’s cancer diagnosis and treatment.

 When I was first told that I had cancer, my first thought was my six-year-old.
 What would I tell her?
 How would she handle it?
 How would she deal with a long recovery, and even worse, if I died, what would happen to her?